PeterCamilleri/mysh/README.md

 Mysh.run
 ```

+The run command takes an optional array of command line style options similar
+in nature to the ARGV ruby constant.
+If omitted, mysh is run with no optional
+parameters.

 #### Adding New Commands

 It is possible to add new internal commands to the mysh CLI.
 This may done